samcartersmith/cds/docs/website.md

 4. Select s3 card from dashboard
 5. Search for coinbase-design-system-website-development for dev.
 For next + other dev envs you can search for `cds`.

-# Docs
+# How to Add Docs

 ## Step 1.
-Add to docgen.config.js
+Populate the API data

+We use a specialized form of codegen (our [docgen plugin](../libs/docusaurus-plugin-docgen/README.md)) to generate API data for our components.
+This data is used to generate the API tables in the component docs.

-Add the path to the component's source code (without package prefix or file extension) to the `sourceFiles` array in [website/docgen.config.js](../apps/website/docgen.config.js)
+In [website/docgen.config.js](../apps/website/docgen.config.js) add the path to the component's source code (without package prefix or file extension) to the `sourceFiles` array.

 ```js
 module.exports = {